-(a person under 18 years old).
-It refers to the person with whom the child lives, either all of the time or part of the time.
+Custody refers to the person with whom a child lives, either all of the time or part of the time.

 Legal custody is the right to make major decisions about the child, which typically include educational, religious, and medical decisions.

-A parent can get sole custody of a child or parents can get shared custody.
+In addition to determining whether the parents each or both share legal custody, a parent can get primary or sole custody of a child or parents can get shared custody.
 Shared custody is supposed to give the child frequent and continuing contact with and physical access to both parents.
-The judge can order shared custody if one or both parents asks for it or the parents agree to it or the judge decides that it is in the best interest of the child.

-A parent can also be granted partial custody, which is when a non-custodial parent has the right to have the child live with him/her for a certain period of time.
+A parent can also be granted partial custody, which is when a non-custodial parent has the right to have the child live with him/her for a certain period of time which is less than 50% of the time.

-When the judge issues a custody order, it will also address visitation in addition to legal and physical custody issues.
-Visitation is the right for the non-custodial parent to visit with the child.
+In some cases, the judge will issue a custody order which addresses visitation in addition to legal custody issues.
+Visitation is the right for the non-custodial parent to visit with the child, sometimes supervised.

 What’s the difference between partial custody and visitation?